 In line with the previous post on backtesting new strategies, I first separate and research the basic premise that selling volatility relies on, to make sure it is solid.

-Being short volatility captures the volatility risk premium (a bit of an abstract concept): the expected (implied) volatility is – on average – consistently higher than the volatility that actually materializes in the market´s movements (realized volatility).
+Being short volatility captures the volatility (variance) risk premium (a bit of an abstract concept): the expected (implied) volatility is – on average – consistently higher than the volatility that actually materializes in the market´s movements (realized volatility).
 The premium is the spread between the two, which averages about 4% historically.

 Why does the volatility risk premium exist?
-An explanation could be, that selling financial catastrophe insurance demands especially high risk premia, because extraordinarily large losses come at the worst time.
+An explanation could be, that selling financial catastrophe insurance demands especially high risk premia, because extraordinarily large losses come at the worst times.
 Investor demand for catastrophe insurance (in indices) as well as lottery tickets (in individual securities) is high and they systematically overpay for them – just as people play the lottery or buy fire insurance for their homes even if it will cost them money on average.